Aylorian/Search-and-Destroy-1.3.5/README.md

  - Mapper Extender should no longer crash due to missing area or mapper data (e.g. as happens when new areas are added to the game).

- - Unknown target links were glitchier than expected but Mapper Extender and GUI should now handle them correctly.

  - The area indexing process is only allowed run when your character state is 3 (standing), 8 (fighting), 9 (asleep), or 11 (sitting or resting).
 This solves any issues related to the process running at inappropriate times, e.g. while logging in, afk, or writing a note.